dtran421/dotfiles/README.md

 ## Committing Changes

-First, make changes to dotfile.
+First, ensure you're in the root folder `~/`.
+Make changes to a dotfile.
 Then, run the following commands:

 ```sh
     dotfiles <add/stage> <dotfile name>